umfhero/CalendarPlus/README.md

 ---

-**CalendarPlus** is a Windows desktop calendar application engineered for personal productivity, event management and calendar data visualisation.
-This project is developed for private use, but the codebase is open for review and local experimentation by others.
+**CalendarPlus** is a production-ready Windows desktop calendar application engineered for personal productivity, event management, and calendar data visualization.
+V4 is designed to be user-configurable and adaptable to different workflows.

-> **Note:** This is a personal-use project, not intended for public deployment.
-Feedback and code exploration are welcome.
+> **New in V4:** Fully user-configurable with your own API keys, GitHub profile, and analytics integrations.
+No more hardcoded personal data!

 ### Dashboard